harshurampur/NationalMap-Catalog/doc/abs-sdmx-json.md

 Sample SDMX (XML) metadata endpoint: http://stat.data.abs.gov.au/restsdmx/sdmx.ashx/GetDataStructure/ABS_C16_T02_LGA Sample data endpoint: http://stat.data.abs.gov.au/sdmx-json/data/ABS_C16_T02_LGA/TOT.TT.3..LGA2016./all

-## The How-To Guide
+## A How-To Guide

-### Add the new datasets to sdmx-abs.csv
+### 1. Add the new datasets to sdmx-abs.csv

 Manually find newly available datasets by looking at the source code of (http://stat.data.abs.gov.au/sdmx-json/)[http://stat.data.abs.gov.au/sdmx-json/], and comparing to the datasets currently listed.

 Add the ids to the appropriate column of [datasources/sdmx-abs.csv](../datasources/sdmx-abs.csv).

-### Work out where and how each dataset should appear in the catalog
+### 2. Work out where and how each dataset should appear in the catalog

-Let's take `ABS_C16_T12_LGA`, "Highest Year of School Completed by Age by Sex", as an example.
 The columns which determine position in the catalog are:

 - `outerGroups`: An optional array of group names into which this item should be placed, eg. ["National Datasets", "Social and Economic"].
 - `nameOutsideCatalog`: Optional value for the name of the item outside the catalog, if different from `name` below.
 You won't need this much, but can be useful when the ultimate name in the catalog is just something like "Size", so that we get a more descriptive name in the legend (eg. "Labour Force Size").
 - `group`: The group name to include this in, eg. "Person".
 This could have gone into `outerGroups` but is here for legacy reasons.
 - `subgroup`: An optional subgroup name, eg. "Education".
 - `name`: The name of the item, eg. "Number of Motor Vehicles".
 - `bys`: A string with the "by" variables, eg. "By Age by Sex".
-- `geoType`: One of '', 'SAx', 'LGA', 'SA1_SA' or something else.
+- `geoType`: One of '', 'SAx', 'LGA####', 'SA1_SA' or something else.
 This generates a [level of hierarchy](../datasources/includes/sdmx-abs-geo-name.ejs), eg. named "By Statistical Area" (for "SAx").
 - `series`: One of '', 'B', 'T' or something else.
 This affects the [name](../datasources/includes/sdmx-abs-name.ejs) of the item ('B' => '2011 Census', 'T' => 'Over time'), and the [description](../datasources/includes/sdmx-abs-description.ejs) of the item.

 The compilation process follows an overly complicated process to convert all that information into a position in the catalog hierarchy.
 I apologise for how complicated it is.
 It could be rewritten much more clearly.

-### Deal with hierarchical and missing values
+### 3. Deal with hierarchical and missing values

 As written, the gulp task `gulp get-abs-sdmx-metadata` will read the metadata for every dataset in the csv file from both the SDMX-JSON and the SDMX XML.